 focuses her time on the Southern Sangre de Cristo landscape, home to Colorado's oldest agricultural communities.
 Sarah came to COL from the hot Arizona sun where she completed her M.S. in Agricultural & Resource Economics, conducting research on land and wildlife issues, especially on the law of conservation easements.
 Her passion for Western land protection stems from her background growing up as the fifth generation on a cattle ranch in Southeastern Arizona, where her parents and their ranching community established the Malpai Borderlands Group, a collaborative conservation organization.
 Sarah also serves as Vice President of the Board of Directors of Revision, a Denver-based community development nonprofit and is on the Board of Directors of the Colorado Watershed Assembly.

 Daniel E. Pike, President,

 joined Colorado Open Lands after 20 years in conservation real estate in Colorado.
-Dan ccame to Colorado in 1975 as Director of the Rocky Mountain Field Office of the Nature Conservancy managing the programs in Colorado, Utah, New Mexico, and Wyoming.
+Dan came to Colorado in 1975 as Director of the Rocky Mountain Field Office of the Nature Conservancy managing programs in Colorado, Utah, New Mexico and Wyoming.
 A founder and principal in the Western Land Group, he specialized in completing land exchanges with government agencies from 1981 to 1996.
-Dan was a founding Board Member of both the Mountain Area Land Trust and the Gunnison Ranchland Conservation Legacy, an agricultural land preservation group; he has served on conservation commissions for three different Governors, and was the first Chair of the Colorado Conservation Easement Oversight Commission.
-He has been President of Colorado Open Lands since 1997.
+Dan is a Board member of the Gunnison Ranchland Conservation Legacy, a non-profit agricultural land preservation group in Gunnison County, and has been on the boards of the Mountain Area Land Trust in Evergreen, Colorado, and the Colorado Coalition of Land Trusts.
+He also served on three Governors’ Open Space Commissions, and was the first chair of the Conservation Easement Oversight Commission, credited by the legislature to provide oversight to the State’s conservation easement program.

 E-mail address: dpike (at) coloradoopenlands.org